Yoshitaka Murayama

 Yoshitaka Murayama (村山 吉隆, Murayama Yoshitaka) was a Japanese game designer, game director and game producer.
 He was best known for his career at Konami, where he created the Suikoden series of role-playing video games, for which he produced and directed major installments until his departure in 2002 before the release of Suikoden III.
+He is also widely known as the creator of Eiyuden series, developed by Rabbit & Bear Studios and published by 505 Games.

-He died on 6 February 2024 at the age of 55, due to complications from an ongoing illness.
+Murayama died on 6 February 2024 at the age of 55, due to complications from an ongoing illness.

 Biography

 Konami

 After finishing his computer programming studies at University of Tokyo in the summer of 1992, Murayama visited Konami's newly opened Tokyo headquarters to submit his first job application whereupon he was hired.
-Initially hired for QA and menial tasks, he was handpicked six months later along with a few others to create his own launch game for an internally developed video game console, where he began collaborating with designer Junko Kawano, also a newcomer to Konami and future writer and designer for Suikoden IV and Suikoden Tactics.
+Initially hired for QA and menial tasks, he was handpicked six months later along with a few others to create his own launch game for an internally developed video game console, where he began collaborating with designer Junko Kawano, also a newcomer to Konami and future writer and designer for Suikoden IV and Tactics.
 This game was scrapped in the early stages of development & despite popular belief, was not the basis for the script of Suikoden.
 Murayama, Kawano and ten other employees were instead assigned with developing Konami's first games for Sony's upcoming console, the PlayStation.
 With the pick of making a baseball game, a racing game or an RPG, Murayama and Kawano decided to reopen their RPG project, although Murayama has stated that given the opportunity, he would have preferred to make a shoot 'em up, citing his preference for arcade action titles such as Taito's Metal Black.

 Committed from the start to make a franchise to rival series such as Enix's Dragon Quest and Square's Final Fantasy, Murayama wrote the scenario of the first Suikoden.
 Unimpressed with their early 3D polygon tests, he made a traditional 2D RPG using sprite graphics.
 In the winter of 1993, when pitching his idea of an RPG with a great gallery of supporting characters, inspired by Murayama's preference for manga such as Fist of the North Star and Captain Tsubasa he instead decided to use the classic Chinese novel Shui Hu Zhuan in order to better illustrate his point to his boss, who was around 50 years old and assumed to be unfamiliar with these manga.
 The pitch was a success, and in this short meeting the game was given the name Suikoden, the Japanese reading of Shui Hu Zhuan, and Murayama was tasked with making 108 characters mirroring the 108 outlaws in the Chinese classic.